If you’ve ever wanted to take your motorhome skiing or park up in the mountains over winter, this post is for you!

 Your options are fewer and you have to be much more ‘on the ball’ with things like campervan heating and taking care of your vehicle.

 This is motorhome skiing (or ski camping, as the Europeans call it).

 So, what’s the big deal with motorhome skiing?

-We've been in the mountains as late as December, and again in March.
-Both times there was snow, but we didn't stay longer than a day and it wasn't right in the heart of the cold season.
+We’ve done a lot of winter road trips in the UK.
+We’ve been in the mountains in Europe as late as December, and again in March.
+Both times there was snow, but we didn’t stay longer than a day and it wasn’t right in the heart of the cold season.

 To help educate ourselves, we spoke to someone who has spent months in mountains over winter.
 In fact, 95% of all her time in a motorhome EVER has been during winter.

 Please note that winterising your motorhome for use in mountains like the Alps is NOT the same as preparing your van for use in the UK throughout winter- that’s much easier and you don’t need to do most of the steps mentioned below.